-Throughout his teens and young adulthood, Mark’s life was marred by a rare neurological disorder which led him to suffer long periods of excessive sleep, mood disturbances and binge eating, that rendered him unable to work for over 5 years throughout his 20’s.
+Throughout his teens and young adulthood, his life was marred by a rare neurological disorder which led him to suffer long periods of excessive sleep, mood disturbances and binge eating, that rendered him unable to work for over 5 years throughout his 20’s.

-With every area of life affected, Mark sought support through prescribed medication and a host of different interventions, yet found minimal relief until a chance encounter one day with a little known complementary therapy changed not only his health, but his entire life.
+With every area of life affected, Mark sought support through prescribed medication and a host of different interventions, yet found minimal relief until a chance encounter one day with a little known complementary therapy changed not only his health but his entire life.

 Growing up in Reading, Berkshire, Mark had enjoyed a happy and carefree childhood, with two younger siblings and loving, supportive parents who worked hard to provide the best for their family.

 School life and sports had been much the same for Mark as for any other teenager growing up.

 However, as he approached 16 years of age, subtle changes in his energy levels started to affect his ability.
 Gradually, he became disorientated and withdrawn and recalls how he struggled to understand even the simplest of tasks.